conanbatt/OpenKaya/README.markdown

 What else besides Accuracy and Performance matters?
 --------------------------------------------------

 The impression and subjectivity players get from the system.
-An accurate system that leaves people unhappy by any reason is a bad system.
+An accurate system that leaves people unhappy by any reason has a negative impact.

 Examples of the psychological aspect of a system.